gwax/www-gwax/posts/2005/04/wordpress-15.rst

 -  ( )I need to get my statistics page back
 -  (X)I need to play with the colors a bit more
 -  ( )I need to get my google search highlighting back
--  (X)Post categories should come at the begining of posts
+-  (X)Post categories should come at the beginning of posts

 Again, if you see anything else, please let me know.